 Growing up surrounded by Art and Construction I was compelled to become an Architect.
 I received my Bachelor of Architecture from Oklahoma State University.
 My Internship was spent studying Classical and Traditional Architecture and applying it to Residential Design.
 Projects range from simple Guesthouses to complex Oceanfront Estates.
 Working locally from my home in Summerville my rates are very reasonable.
 Licensed with the South Carolina State Board of Architectural Examiners.
-Projects on the drawing board include Summerville, Hilton Head Island, Isle of Palms, Folly Beach, and Downtown Charleston.
+Projects on the drawing board include Summerville, Kiawah Island, Folly Beach, Downtown Charleston, and the Bahamas.
 I am seeking new Clients in the Lowcountry.

 Thank you, Clark Ferguson Architect